How Much Money to Keep in Your Savings Account

-Even if the incomes in these two extreme scenarios are identical, the latter person would need to have more cash sitting in a savings account for adequate protection since liquidity shocks are more likely.
+Even if the incomes in these two scenarios are identical, the latter person would need to have more money in a savings account for adequate protection since liquidity shocks are more likely.

 Another alternative is to follow what might be called the Berkshire Hathaway business model.
-Over the course of many years, you can greatly reduce your risk by adding new streams of income.
-Whether you're an attorney who owns a chain of ice cream shops or a geology professor who has built a portfolio of master limited partnerships gushing oil, natural gas, and pipeline profits into your checking account, the more diverse your cash flow, the less you have to rely on a single activity or operation to keep the lights on and food in the pantry.
+Over the course of many years, you can greatly reduce your risk by adding new income streams.
+Whether you're a nurse who owns an ice cream shop or a geology professor who has built a portfolio of master limited partnerships that bring oil, natural gas, and pipeline profits into your checking account, the more diverse your cash flow, the less you have to rely on a single activity or operation to keep the lights on.

 Calculate Your Fixed Expenses